ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator-ajs.md

 `nodeID`

 This is the node ID of the validator being added.
 To get your node’s ID, use the example script: [`getNodeID.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/info/getNodeID.ts)

+_Be sure to apply the [necessary changes](./cross-chain-transfers.md#modify-your-avalanche-network-configuration) to ['getNodeID.ts'](https://github.com/ava-labs/avalanchejs/blob/master/examples/info/getNodeID.ts) to execute the script properly._

 ```sh
 avalanchejs $ ts-node examples/info/getNodeID.ts